WenzWenzWenz/DelphiReSym/README.md

 The visual timeline illustrates the assumed format divergences, under the assumption that Delphi 2009 is not supported.
 Sections marked **red** and **yellow** in that timeline are unsupported and might have a more fine-grained format change history.
 ![alt text](https://github.com/WenzWenzWenz/ghidra_scripts/blob/main/timeline.png) "Figure 1.: Overview of the various changes in Delphi's file format aligned to its historical timeline.")

-For an in-depth explanation of Delphi's executable format evolution, refer to my [Master’s thesis](https://github.com/WenzWenzWenz/DelphiReSym/blob/main/Academic_work.pdf).
+For an in-depth explanation of Delphi's executable format evolution, refer to my [academic work](https://github.com/WenzWenzWenz/DelphiReSym/blob/main/Academic_work.pdf).